cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/view.md

 <Aside type='note' header='Note'>

-When you view a specific version of a Managed Ruleset, each rule listed in the result has one or more associated categories/tags and it does not contain an expression.
+When you view a specific version of a Managed Ruleset, each rule listed in the result can have one or more associated categories/tags, and it will not contain an expression.

 </Aside>